Joystream/joystream/README.md

 For example, for a `foo` API in its version `v1`, its definitions should live in `./paths/foo/v1.js` and `./paths/foo/v1/*.js` respectively.

+*Note:* until a reasonably stable API is reached, this project uses a `v0` version prefix.

 Interface/implementation
 ------------------------